telefonicaid/fiware-orion/README.md

 [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json)
 interface.
 Using this interface, clients can do several operations:

--   Register context producer applications, e.g. a temperature sensor within a room
+-   Query context information.
+The Orion Context Broker stores context information (consiting on *entities* and their *attributes*) updated from applications, so queries are resolved based on that information.
 -   Update context information, e.g. send updates of temperature
--   Get notified when changes on context information take place (e.g. the temperature has changed) or with a given frequency (e.g. get the temperature each minute)
+-   Get notified when changes on context information take place (e.g. the temperature has changed)
--   Query context information.
-The Orion Context Broker stores context information updated from applications, so queries are resolved based on that information.
+-   Register context provider applications, e.g. the provider for the temperature sensor within a room

 This project is part of [FIWARE](https://www.fiware.org/).
 For more information check the FIWARE Catalogue entry for